 During the execution of an application, a fault may occur due to various reasons, such as hardware failures, software errors and the effects of cosmic ray radiations.
-Since transient faults occur much more frequently than permanent faults [Castillo et al. 1982; Iyer and Rossetti 1984; Iyer et al. 1986], in this paper, we focus on transient faults, especially the ones caused by cosmic ray radiations, and explore backward recovery techniques to tolerate them.
-It is assumed that faults are detected using sanity or consistency checks [Pradhan 1986].
+Since transient faults occur much more frequently than permanent faults [5, 15, 16], in this paper, we focus on transient faults, especially the ones caused by cosmic ray radiations, and explore backward recovery techniques to tolerate them.
+It is assumed that faults are detected using sanity or consistency checks [25].
 Should an error be detected, the system's state is restored to a previous safe state and the computation is repeated.

-Transient faults that are caused by radiations in semiconductor circuits have been known and well studied since the late 1970s [Ziegler 1998].
-However, considering the various factors that affect the transient fault rate (such as cosmic ray flux, technology feature size, chip capacity, supply voltage and operating frequency), obtaining a precise and formal model is an extremely challenging task [Semiconductor 2004; Shivakumar et al. 2002; Ziegler 2004].
-In general, transient fault rate, also known as soft error rate (SER), which is exponentially-related to the critical charge $(Q{crit})$ , of a circuit is given by the following equation [Hazucha and Svensson 2000]:
+Transient faults that are caused by radiations in semiconductor circuits have been known and well studied since the late 1970s [44].
+However, considering the various factors that affect the transient fault rate (such as cosmic ray flux, technology feature size, chip capacity, supply voltage and operating frequency), obtaining a